 The biggest race from Australia is the Melbourne Cup.
 Held at Flemington Racecourse in Melbourne, the race takes place over a distance of 2 miles, with three year old thoroughbreds once again being involved.
 A$8 million is the total prize pool for the race.

 Streaming is an important part of live horse racing betting, with many bookies now ensuring that punters can watch meetings from around the world.
 Streams are available on both desktop and mobile in both cases, with races from across the UK & Ireland being found daily.
-With that being said, below are some of the best betting sites when it comes to live horse racing betting streaming, including how to access streams.
+With that being said, below are some of the major betting companies when it comes to live horse racing betting streaming, including how to access streams.

 Bookie |